 Employees' job performance is evaluated at least annually in a year-end evaluation, while providing timely and constructive feedback.
-Teachers rated highly effective on three (3) consecutive year-end evaluations may be evaluated every other year, at the District's discretion.
-If a professional staff member, after receiving a reasonable degree of assistance, fails to perform his/her assigned responsibilities in a satisfactory manner, dismissal, or non-renewal procedures may be invoked.
-A teacher rated as "ineffective" on three (3) consecutive year-end evaluations must be dismissed from employment as a teacher with the District.
+Teachers rated highly effective or, as of July 1, 2024, effective on the three (3) most recent consecutive year-end evaluations may be evaluated every other year, or as of July 1, 2024, every third year, at the District's discretion.
+If a professional staff member, after receiving a reasonable degree of assistance, fails to perform assigned responsibilities in a satisfactory manner, dismissal, or non-renewal procedures may be invoked.
+A teacher rated as "ineffective" or, as of July 1, 2024, needing support on three (3) consecutive year-end evaluations must be dismissed from employment as a teacher with the District.
 In such an instance, all relevant evaluation documents may be used in the proceedings.
 This subdivision does not affect the ability of the District to dismiss a teacher from his/her employment regardless of whether professional staff are rated ineffective on three (3) consecutive evaluations.